homanchou/xr/book/build-your-own-webvr-site.md

 }
 ```

-This file creates a `config` variable.
+This file creates initializes a `config` variable.
 When other typescript files import this file they'll get access to the `config` and can read or write to it.
+This this is typescript we cannot add new properties at will.
+Anytime we feel the urge to add a new property we'll need to add it to the Config type.
+That may be a chore but the benefit is that we have types and intellisense will help remind us what common shared variables are available.

 #### Add broker.ts